anujmnit71/carbooking/ReadMe.md

 ```

 **Note** :
-Assumptions to keep things simple
+Simplifications/Assumptions to keep things simple
 - car : properties like petrol/diesel or auto/manual are not added
 - repository and service layer for Car and User is not added
 and data will be inserted directly in db using csv
 - late fee is not considered (can be added easily)
-- user is allowed to have multiple bookings of different cars at same time.
+- user is allowed to have multiple bookings of **different** cars at same time.
 - booking is done at date level.